 Property, plant and equipment are stated at cost less accumulated depreciation.
 Substantially all property, plant and equipment are depreciated using the straight-line method based on the estimated useful lives of the assets (contract drilling equipment, 4-15 years; real estate buildings and equipment, 10-45 years; and other, 2-23 years).
-Depreciation in the Consolidated Statements of Operations includes abandonments of \$39.3 million, \$43.6 million and \$23.0 million for fiscal 2016, 2015 and 2014, respectively.
+Depreciation in the Consolidated Statements of Operations includes abandonments of \$42.6 million, \$39.3 million and \$43.6 million for fiscal 2017, 2016 and 2015, respectively.
+During fiscal 2017, upgrades to our fleet to meet customer demands for additional capabilities resulted in the abandonment of older rig components.
 During fiscal 2016, we abandoned used drilling equipment removed from service.
-During 2015 and 2014, we decommissioned 23 idle rigs and 9 rigs, respectively.
+During fiscal 2015, we decommissioned 23 idle rigs.
 The cost of maintenance and repairs is charged to direct operating cost, while betterments and refurbishments are capitalized.

 We lease office space and equipment for use in operations.
-Leases are evaluated at inception or at any subsequent material modification and, depending on the lease terms, are classified as either capital leases or operating leases as appropriate under ASC 840, Leases.
+Leases are evaluated at inception or upon any subsequent material modification and, depending on the lease terms, are classified as either capital leases or operating leases as appropriate under Accounting Standards Codification ("ASC") 840, Leases.
 We do not have significant capital leases.